asterai-io/asterai-sdk/README.md

 | N/A     | @asterai-io/sdk | Provide AsterAI Plugin interfaces |

 # Documentation
-AsterAI is a plugin-based cloud infrastructure provider for AI products.
+AsterAI is a plugin-based cloud infrastructure provider for AI applications.
 Using AsterAI's open-source tooling, developers can write simple software packages (Plugins) and compose them into a powerful AI application.